 Finally, because most term life insurance policies expire before paying a death benefit, the overall risk to the insurer is lower than that of a permanent life policy.
 The reduced risk allows insurers to pass cost savings to the customers in the form of lowering premiums.

 Let’s use me for example, a 42-year-old, healthy male with two kids.
 I want to get a $1 million, 10-year term life insurance policy even though my kids are only 1 and 3 because I plan to be completely debt-free in 10 years.

-I’ve currently got about $900,000 in mortgage debt, which is why I decided to take out a $1 million death benefit.
+I’ve currently got about $900,000 in mortgage debt.
+This is why I decided to take out a $1 million death benefit.
 It’s always a good idea to match the death benefit amount to one’s debt amount.

 Because I have enough investment income to pay for our desired lifestyle, I do not need a term that covers my children through college.
 My investments currently generate about $260,000 a year and we currently spend about $150,000 a year.
 In other words, we have a large enough buffer before we ever have to touch principal.

 The $1 million, 10-year policy costs $100 a month due to my age.
 It used to cost $40 a month when I was in my mid-30s.
 If I were to die within 10 years, my wife would receive the $1 million, tax-free death benefit.

 I would like her to keep the money for the first three months as she assesses her finances.
 She can proceed to either pay off all mortgage debt, keep the death benefit as cash, or invest the proceeds.